0xtopus/CS61B-repo/AceMyFile/CS61B_note.md

     On list creation, the compiler replaces all instances of `T` with `String`!
 We will cover generic typing in more detail in later lectures.

+## invariant

+**Invariants** An invariant is a fact about a data structure that is guaranteed to be true (assuming there are no bugs in your code).
+This gives us a convenient checklist every time we add a feature to our data structure.
+Users are also guaranteed certain properties that they trust will be maintained.
+For example, an `SLList` with a sentinel node has at least the following invariants:

+- The sentinel reference always points to a sentinel node.
+- The front item (if it exists), is always at sentinel.next.item.
+- The size variable is always the total number of items that have been added.

 ## Array